 You’ll want to make sure that you’re equipped and prepared for the kind of charging station you’ll want at home.
 There are three types.

 - A level 1 charger simply plugs into a standard 120-volt wall outlet and is ready to go.
 It is the slowest of the three, providing about 5 miles of range for every hour the car is plugged in.

 - A level 2 charger uses 240 volts and is similar to the installation process for electric dryers or ovens (which also use 240 volts).
 It charges the car approximately 4 times faster than the level 1 charger, meaning you’ll get about 20 miles of range for every hour the car is plugged in.

 - A level 3 charger is also called a DC Fast Charger.
 These are mainly used in commercial settings and not available for home installation (because they require 480-volt, three-phase power at 100+ amps, if you want to get technical).
 Their charging time is incredibly fast — about 30 to 100 times faster than a level 1 charger, with an average charge taking about 15 minutes.
 The level 3 charger is so fast, EV drivers usually wait on-site for their cars to finish charging.

 Since you’ll probably do most of your charging overnight at home, it’s important your electricity provider helps your clean vehicle stay clean when it’s charging up.
 Green Mountain supports living greener and commuting cleaner with 100% clean electricity plans.
-The Pollution Free All Night and Cruise Control plans are a great fit for those who are plugging in to a cleaner landscape.
-Just think, using clean energy to charge your EV doubles your environmental impact!
+The Solar All Nighter for EVs plan and the Solar with Green Mountain Driver plan are great fits for those who are plugging in to a cleaner landscape.

 For more information about the latest in the EV landscape, read our blog Make Your Next Ride Clean with an Electric Vehicle.